CommandShiftHQ/be-northwind-mysql/README.md

 ## Running the image on M1 Mac

+Start by cloning this repository on your local machine.
+Once cloned, `cd` into the main folder `cd northwind-mysql`.

 ### Build and tag the image

+Run the following command in your terminal.
+This will create a new northwind Docker image available for your M1 Mac.

 ```bash
 docker build -f ./M1/Dockerfile . -t mcrcodes/northwind:m1